7Joe7/snake/README.md

 v1.cs contains the former version before refactoring.

-v2.cs contains the refactored version.
+v2.cs contains a helper version that doesn't work.

+v3.cs contains the final refactored version that is working basically the same way as the first version (the only difference is the cursor position).

 Key Changes and Improvements: